 After the picture ended, we walked a mile or so to the shop on Government road and banged on the heavy wooden door.
 The Shop would be closed but Kabiru Uncle would be sitting there catching up on paperwork with Sultan Uncle.
 Kabiru Uncle would call Magangi to bring us tea and take out his tin of biscuits from a drawer in his desk.
 Eventually around six, Dad would come and then we’d go home.
 Other weekends we went on picnics or to visit game parks with the rest of the clan.

-Moaez and Tazmin on horseback on the shores of Lake Naivasha.
+Moaez and Tazmin on horseback with Mahmoodood Ramji on foot, on the shores of Lake Naivasha.

 After six years of high school at Saint Marys, Moaez went to study at the University of Western Ontario.
 The day he left, we went to the airport to say goodbye along with Kabiru Uncle and Shilo Aunty.
 The airport lounge was busy with people seeing off relatives and friends.
 But even in that crowd, Moaez’s friends stood out.
 There must have been about twenty people to see him off, not counting the family.
 Young guys from Saint Marys and assorted girlfriends were milling around in a noisy, lively group.
 He was a very popular guy!

 Moaez came back to join the family business, running the Kimathi Street branch with Rafique and Chottu Uncle.
 He was a fun loving guy always joking around.
 He had a knack for making friends.
 When Tazmin and I went dancing at Carnivore, we would bump into him with his best friend Karim.
 He would have a drink and tease us.
 The club was full of ex Saint Mary’s boys and everyone knew him.
 He loved going out and was never home on the weekends.